litang09/Neural-Style-Transfer/README.md

 - **Optimizer**: Adam
 - **Loss Function**: Content Loss + Style Loss + Tv Loss

+## Usage
+For detailed implementation and step-by-step instructions, please follow the Jupyter notebook:

 ## Reference
 Gatys, L. A., Ecker, A. S., & Bethge, M. (2016).
 Image Style Transfer Using Convolutional Neural Networks.
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).